Zomaldinho/EasyKashTask/README.md

 * **Home Page**: The default page which contain some basic info about the app
 * **Transaction Page**: You can reach it by typing this link <a>http://localhost:4200/transaction?page=1&per_page=10&seller_id=2</a> in the address bar to get information about the required user transaction

+### Testing

+I have added some Unit tests to test component behaviour to run them simply open a terminal inside front-end folder and run this code `ng test` <br/>
+The tests were written with Karma